mitul-agr/threejs-webpack-starter/README.md

 # THREE.js Starter

-Basic setup of three.js with webpack
+Basic setup of three.js and webpack with added CI/CD